Playing Cupid: How the weather can impact online dating

 But for others, cuffing season relationships are fleeting.
 As the warmer months of spring and summer arrive, many "cuffers" tend to depart.

-According to Miller, having more opportunities to socialize generally leads to a pattern of less commitment in relationships during the warmer months.
+Having more opportunities to socialize generally leads to a pattern of less commitment in relationships during the warmer months, according to Miller.

 "The fear of loneliness that we would see in the winter changes a little bit during the summertime," she said.
 "So, there's not as much of a push to find a person for that companionship."